Use this checklist to guide you through the Admissions and Enrollment process at NCAD.

 PORTFOLIO REQUIREMENTS FOR VISUAL COMMUNICATION PROGRAM

-In addition to the 5 or more pieces of recent finished work, applicants may choose optionally to submit several additional sample pages from their sketchbook digitally to illustrate the applicants artistic process.
+In addition to the 10 pieces of recent finished work, applicants may choose optionally to submit several additional sample pages from their sketchbook digitally to illustrate the applicants artistic process.

 The Review Committee may determine additional information or work is necessary from the applicant in order to make a determination for enrollment.